 Process: The process element delves into the workflows that guide your marketing execution, specifically how sophisticated and complete these workflows are and whether they are documented.
 Do your workflows take into account different asset types and approvals as well as compliance and localization?

 Technology: The criteria for technology relate to whether your brand has adopted a secure and flexible planning technology solution for long-term collaboration that includes automation intelligence.
 Is there a clear line of sight across content ideation, pitching, planning, production, publishing, distribution, optimization, and measurement?
-Ultimately, technology should help accelerate execution and build on desired team behaviors such as collaboration and integrated planning.
+Ultimately, technology should help accelerate execution, build on desired team behaviors such as collaboration and integrated planning, and aid in measuring integrated marketing outcomes.
 This also includes flexible reporting on campaign, content, and operational performance.

 Your organization may have some or all of the five ADEPT capabilities.
 The important thing is to document and prioritize your gap areas while understanding this is not a linear model.
 You may have alignment and technology in place but slip in execution and design, or vice versa.
 You can begin to benchmark your organization with NewsCred’s Integrated Marketing Maturity Assessment.